jhyang13/UWMadison_ME759/README.md

     - **task6.sh** is the shell script that I used to complete Assignment 1_6

 ## HW02
-The variables passed to the scan, convolution, and matmul functions are different from the provided files in the Assignments/HW02 directory of the ME759 repo.
 - question1:
   - **task1.pdf** is the scaling analysis plot
   - HW02_1 is the folder that I used to complete Assignment 2_1